Rail-served Industries

 Maple Hollow Farmers Co-op

-The Maple Hollow Farmers Co-op was established in the 1940s by a group of local farmers who wanted more control over grain marketing.
-Their first wooden elevator was built along the Great Northern branch, giving members a reliable shipping point and reducing their dependence on private elevators.
+The Maple Hollow Farmers Co-op was established in the 1940s by local farmers who wanted more control over grain marketing.
+Their first wooden elevator was built along the Great Northern branch, giving members a reliable shipping point and reducing dependence on private elevators.

 During the 1950s and 1960s, the co-op expanded steadily.
 Annex bins were added to increase storage, and new handling systems improved efficiency at harvest.
-Later, in the 1970s, a fertilizer facility was built next to the elevator, providing members with access to both dry and liquid products.
-The addition of a small feed mill soon followed, making the co-op a multi-service hub for the surrounding agricultural community.
+In the 1970s, a fertilizer facility was built next to the elevator, providing members with access to both dry and liquid products.
+A small feed mill soon followed, making the co-op a multi-service hub for the surrounding agricultural community.

-When Burlington Northern announced plans to abandon the branch in the late 1970s, the co-op played a crucial role in saving rail service.
-Its board of directors joined forces with Anderson Grain, Prairie Valley Grain, and local officials.
-Together, they helped create the Buffalo Creek & Western Railroad, ensuring that regional farmers kept their link to national markets.
+When Burlington Northern announced plans to abandon the branch in the late 1970s, the co-op played a crucial role in preserving rail service.
+Its board of directors joined forces with Three Rivers Grain Co., Prairie Valley Grain, and local officials.
+Together, they helped create the Buffalo Creek & Western Railroad, ensuring that regional farmers maintained their link to national markets.

-By 1985, the Maple Hollow Farmers Co-op is the largest customer on the BC&W. Its facilities includes the original elevator, annex bins, a grain dryer, fertilizer bins, and a feed mill.
-Outbound shipments are dominated by wheat and barley, moved in covered hoppers.
-Meanwhile, inbound traffic consists of fertilizers, feed ingredients, and occasional boxcar loads of seed or machinery.
+By 1985, the Maple Hollow Farmers Co-op was the largest customer on the BC&W. Its facilities included the original elevator, annex bins, a grain dryer, fertilizer bins, and a feed mill.
+Outbound shipments were dominated by wheat and barley in covered hoppers, while inbound traffic consisted of fertilizers, feed ingredients, and occasional boxcar loads of seed or machinery.

 Anderson Grain Co.

-Founded in the 1938 by brothers Carl and Raymond Anderson, Anderson Grain began with a small wooden elevator on the Great Northern branch.
+Founded in 1938 by brothers Carl and Raymond Anderson, Anderson Grain began with a small wooden elevator on the Great Northern branch.
 The goal was simple: reduce long waits at the co-op and offer faster service.
-As a result, the elevator quickly attracted farmers who valued efficiency and independence.
+The elevator quickly attracted farmers who valued efficiency and independence.

-During the 1960s, the Andersons expanded steadily, adding annex bins and upgrading their grain handling equipment.
-These improvements helped them compete with larger operators, while also establishing Anderson Grain as a reliable independent shipper.
-Furthermore, the business gained a reputation for fair practices, which encouraged long-term loyalty among local farmers.
+During the 1960s, the Andersons expanded steadily, adding annex bins and upgrading their grain-handling equipment.
+These improvements helped them compete with larger operators while also establishing Anderson Grain as a reliable independent shipper.
+The business gained a reputation for fair practices, encouraging long-term loyalty among local farmers.

-By 1985, the Maple Hollow facility still features the original elevator, along with one annex bin and a modest truck-dump setup.
-Although smaller than the BCF Farmers Co-op, Anderson Grain remains a steady customer for the BC&W. In a typical year, the elevator ships several hundred carloads of wheat and barley, making it an important part of the shortline’s traffic base.
+By 1985, the Maple Hollow facility still featured the original elevator, one annex bin, and a modest truck-dump setup.
+Although smaller than the Maple Hollow Farmers Co-op, Anderson Grain remained a steady BC&W customer.
+In a typical year, the elevator shipped several hundred carloads of wheat and barley, making it an important part of the shortline’s traffic base.

 Prairie Valley Grain

-Prairie Valley Grain was founded in the mid-1950s by a consortium of local landowners who wanted modern, high-capacity grain handling.
-From the beginning, the facility featured large steel bins and dual loading tracks.
-This design allowed it to move grain quickly and serve regional harvests with greater efficiency than older wooden elevators.
+Prairie Valley Grain was founded in the mid-1950s by a consortium of local landowners seeking modern, high-capacity grain handling.
+From the start, the facility featured large steel bins and dual loading tracks, allowing it to move grain quickly and serve regional harvests more efficiently than older wooden elevators.

-Through the 1960s and 1970s, Prairie Valley Grain steadily expanded.
-Additional storage bins and upgraded conveyor systems were added, which further increased its capacity.
+Through the 1960s and 1970s, Prairie Valley Grain expanded steadily.
+Additional storage bins and upgraded conveyor systems further increased its capacity.
 As a result, Prairie Valley grew into one of the largest private elevators in the area.
-Its size and modern layout also gave it a competitive advantage over many smaller co-ops.
+Its size and modern layout gave it a competitive edge over many smaller co-ops.

-By 1985, Prairie Valley Grain stands as the eastern anchor of the BC&W. During harvest, it regularly loads cuts of covered hoppers bound for Burlington Northern interchange.
-The elevator ships large volumes of wheat and barley eastward, supporting both domestic and export markets.
-In addition, Prairie Valley occasionally receives inbound seed and fertilizer shipments for local farmers, reinforcing its role as a key agricultural hub.
+By 1985, Prairie Valley Grain operated as one of the three major elevators in Maple Hollow, located on a longer spur that accommodated multiple covered hoppers.
+During harvest, it regularly loaded cuts of grain cars bound for the Burlington Northern interchange.
+The elevator shipped large volumes of wheat and barley eastward, supporting both domestic and export markets.
+It also occasionally received inbound seed and fertilizer shipments for local farmers, reinforcing its role as a key agricultural hub.

 View the trackplan to see the rail-served industries location on the layout.